 - lima beans

 People should eat grains in their whole, natural state.
-Whole grains contain more fiber than processed grains and can help balance blood glucose.
+Whole grains contain more fiber than processed grains and

 Someone should be mindful of their portion size and aim to eat no more than a quarter of a plate of whole grains.